-- (a) Sexual contact prohibited.
-All sexual contact between OASAS program staff and a client is sexual abuse. - (b) Sexual contact includes inappropriate touching, indecent exposure, sexual assault, taking or distributing sexually explicit pictures, voyeurism or other sexual exploitation. - (c) A client is incapable of consenting to sexual contact if they are admitted to a program funded, certified or otherwise authorized by the Office. - (d) All staff shall be [regularly] trained, upon hire and annually thereafter, on, and be provided with supervision about, maintaining appropriate boundaries with clients.
+(a) Sexual contact prohibited.
+All sexual contact between OASAS program staff and a client is sexual abuse.

+- (b) Sexual contact includes inappropriate touching, indecent exposure, sexual assault, taking or distributing sexually explicit pictures, voyeurism or other sexual exploitation. - (c) A client is incapable of consenting to sexual contact if they are admitted to a program funded, certified or otherwise authorized by the Office. - (d) All staff shall be regularly trained on and be provided with supervision about maintaining appropriate boundaries with clients.